Lim Boon Keng: Early life and education

-Lim was born on 18 October 1869 in Singapore, Straits Settlements as the third generation of a Peranakan with ancestry from Haicheng Town, Longhai City, Fujian Province based from his grandfather Lim Mah Peng who first immigrated to Penang, Malaya in 1839, where he married a Straits-born Chinese woman.
-Lim Mah Peng would later move to Singapore where his only son, Lim Thean Geow (林天堯 (Lîm Thian-giâu)), the father of Lim Boon Keng, was born.
+Lim was born on 18 October 1869 in Singapore, Straits Settlements, as the third generation of a Peranakan with ancestry from Haicheng Town, Longhai City, Fujian Province based from his grandfather Lim Mah Peng who first immigrated to Penang, Malaya in 1839, where he married a Straits-born Chinese woman.
+Lim Mah Peng later moved to Singapore where his only son, Lim Thean Geow (林天堯 (Lîm Thian-giâu)), the father of Lim Boon Keng, was born.

 Lim studied at Raffles Institution.
 However, the death of his parents during his childhood inspired him to pursue a career in medicine.
 In 1887, Lim became the first Singaporean to receive a Queen's Scholarship.
 He gained admission to the University of Edinburgh and graduated in 1892 with a first-class honors degree in medicine.